alistairjoelquinn/sn-typescript/README.md

 We are typing 4 items here.
 The socket itself, the dispatch method, and the two values received from the server which are passed to our callback functions.

 The socket can be typed using the `Socket` type imported from `socket.io`.
-THe dispatch method has been destructured from the store value passed to our `init` function, in order that we can type it using the custom `RedixDispatch` type we've exported from the hooks.ts file.
+The dispatch method has been destructured from the store value passed to our `init` function, in order that we can type it using the custom `RedixDispatch` type we've exported from the hooks.ts file.
 Finally the ChatMessage interface, which we've used to type both incoming values, has been imported from the `Chat.tsx` file where it was created.

 ## CSS